User Guide Cancel

 Produce a print-ready Adobe PDF file

-A service provider can use Acrobat 7.0 Professional and later to perform preflight checks and color separations.
+A service provider can use Adobe Acrobat Professional to perform preflight checks and color separations.
 Subsequent versions of Acrobat Professional contain more advanced preflight tools, including the ability to make certain corrections automatically.
-Various prepress applications and in-RIP technologies can also perform preflight checks, do trapping and imposition, and make the color separations of the pages in the digital master.
+Various prepress applications and in-RIP technologies can also perform preflight checks.
+Please apply trapping, imposition, and color separations to the pages in the digital master.

 If you choose to leave out the images when creating the Adobe PDF file, make sure that the service provider has access to the original high-resolution images that are required for proper output.
-In addition, make sure that the service provider has Acrobat 7.0 or later for accurate viewing of text and color graphics.
-For best viewing, use Acrobat 8 Professional or later.
+In addition, make sure that the service provider has Adobe Acrobat Professional for accurate viewing of text and color graphics.

 If you’re using a color-managed workflow, you can use the precision of color profiles to perform an onscreen preview (a soft proof).
 You can examine how your document’s colors look when reproduced on a particular output device.